dineshghimire01/HPC-Linux-Command-Line/Basic Command Line Codes.md

 - Example: ls and get everthing inside that directory.
 - Also, Use the argument -l command with ls to get even more information about each of the files.
 - Example:  ls -l
+- Also, to list by specific sorting: ls -tor
+- ls -tor means ls command or list and sort files by modification time(t), displays output (o) in long format and reverses the files first (r).
+So, ls -tor will list files in reverse order of modification time, in a detailed format without the group information.

 4. **Open Files**: open
 - Function of the code: When browsing a directory, you may encounter a file that you wish to open on your Mac.
 That’s where the open command comes in.